-Following the demise of The Smiths in 1987, Morrissey embarked on a solo career characterised by an intense, combative relationship with fans and media alike.
+The Smiths became one of the most important and critically-acclaimed UK groups of the 1980s and, following their demise in 1987, Morrissey embarked on a solo career characterised by an intense, combative relationship with fans and media alike.

 “Is Morrissey racist?” asked the NME.
 Morrissey was not saying, and the hoopla overshadowed an excellent album, produced by David Bowie‘s former sideman Mick Ronson.
 It was his finest and most confident work for years.

 In mid-1993, Morrissey released his fifth album, Vauxhall and I which, at the time, he believed would be either his final or penultimate work.
 It was a critical and commercial success and topped the UK album chart.

 When his contract with EMI expired, Morrissey signed to RCA and released his next album, Southpaw Grammar.
 He returned on Island Records in 1997, releasing the single Alma Matters followed by his next album Maladjusted in August.
 The album peaked at #8 in the UK album charts.
 Its further two singles, Roy’s Keen and Satan Rejected My Soul, both peaked outside the Top 30.

 Leaving the UK, Morrissey purchased a house in Los Angeles and over the next few years, he rarely returned to Britain until 2002 when he returned with a world tour, culminating in two sold-out nights at the Royal Albert Hall.